 With a catchy commercial jingle and iconic Geoffrey the Giraffe mascot, Toys R Us is one of the nation’s most recognized retailers.

-Sadly, the toy giant announced it is preparing to sell or close all 735 U.S. stores by mid-May 2018, including Babies R Us stores.
+Sadly, the toy giant announced it is preparing to sell or close all 735 U.S. stores in 2018, including Babies R Us stores.

 If you’re a Toys R Us credit card holder, this news hits you particularly hard.